Understanding TMJ or TMD Jaw Pain

 What are the Symptoms of TMJ or TMD?

-Typically TMJ causes some pain and at times even severe discomfort.
+TMJ causes some pain and at times even severe discomfort.
 This pain can last many years if untreated by your doctor.
 These symptoms of TMJ jaw pain typically arose for patients 40-40 years old.
 Common symptoms of TMJ pain include pain in your face around your joints, neck or shoulders.
 This pain usually increases when chewing or talking and opening your mouth wide.
 Sometimes TMJ problems can even lead to your jaw feeling like it is locked open or closed.
-Occasionally these symptoms can be as subtle as a tired feeling in your face, as if you have been chewing gum for hours.
-TMj issues and pain can also lead to swelling.
+Occasionally these symptoms can be as subtle as a tired feeling in your face as if you have been chewing gum for hours.
+TMJ issues and pain can also lead to swelling.
 If you notice any of these symptoms, contact us at Star Dental immediately for a consultation.

 How is TMJ or TMD Diagnosed by a Doctor?